 Q: How many times a week will I do PE?

-A: You will have one double lesson (two hours) per week.
+A: You will have two hours per week.
 You can also take part in a large number of after school clubs if you enjoy sports.

 Q: Do you do gluten free food?